What Is a Letter of Intent to Sue (With Settlement Demand)?

 Step 3 – Provide Background Details

 Provide background information on why you’re suing or seeking a settlement demand.
 Give a detailed description of the recipient’s wrongdoings and present supporting evidence.
+For example, if it’s a breach of contract, you can provide a copy of the original contract and a description of how the recipient failed to fulfill their end of the deal.

 Step 4 – State the Settlement Terms

-List the amount you’re willing to settle the situation for.
+Your settlement demand letter should list the amount you’re willing to settle the situation for.
 Provide any other provisions the defendant must follow for you not to sue.

-Issue formal notice of a deadline by clearly stating a date by which the recipient must comply.
+Clearly state a date by which the recipient must comply.
 For added clarity, you can provide a timeframe (such as 30 days) and an exact date by which you expect to receive the proposed amount.

-Step 6 – Include a Legal Action Statement
+Step 5 – Include a Legal Action Statement

-State that you will take the case to small claims court or pursue another type of legal recourse if the letter’s recipient doesn’t comply with your settlement demand.
+State that you will take the case to small claims court or pursue another type of legal recourse if the recipient doesn’t comply with your settlement demand.

-Step 7 – Write a Closing Statement
+Step 6 – Write a Closing Statement

 Conclude your letter stating that you’d like to resolve the situation privately via a settlement before filing a suit becomes necessary.
 A concise conclusion may help you achieve mutual agreement with the other party, preventing the need for a costly lawsuit.

-Example of a Letter of Intent to Sue
+Letter of Intent to Sue Example

 Here’s an example of a letter of intent to sue (with a settlement demand) from a car accident victim to the perpetrator’s insurance company: